D-Generation-S/Tank/CONTRIBUTING.md

 # Contributing to the Tank game

-Thank you for your interessent in helping with the development of this tank game
+Thank you for your interest in helping with the development of this tank game

 Please read this document first before contributing

-## How to Contibute
+## How to Contribute

 This project is using a `master` branch for a stable release and a `develop` branch for daily changes.
 If you want to create a pull request, always submit it to the `develop` branch.